shubham-attri/Obsidian/Codeforces Journal.md

 5th November:
 Took a day off, Now back with the things.
 I need to up solve the contest.
 Doing that only.
 Starting off with the work a little late though.

+6th November:
+I couldn't solve much yesterday, but starting today a little early hoping to make a good progress today.